Scott's 50s Biography

 a) Am I too old for foreign travel?

-4) Why did that 1 week spring break Mexican trip ignite the next year’s 3month RV van trip thru Mex, Guat & Belize FINALLY ignite a passion for 20 more years of increasingly more passionate foreign travel?
+c) Why did that 1 week spring break Mexican trip ignite the next year’s 3 month RV van trip thru Mex, Guat & Belize?

 “The Moving Finger writes; and, having writ,